ahsanjahangirmir/bookar/README.md

 # BooKar

+© 2024 [Ahsan J Mir].
+All rights reserved.

+This code is provided for **viewing purposes only**.
+You may not copy, modify, distribute, or use it in any way without explicit written permission.

 Welcome to the BookKar App, your go-to solution for managing your leisure bookings seamlessly.
 Built with React Native, BookKar offers a user-friendly interface and a smooth experience across both iOS and Android platforms.

 # Features